 Below the arrows, you'll see the opening lines at the sportsbook you chose from the Settings menu.
 You can mouse over the word “OPENER” to reveal the latest consensus numbers; this survey data shows how many bettors are on either side of the point spread, in the form of a percentage.
 For more detailed information, mouse over the area where those percentages were shown, and a blue information box will appear.
 Click on that box to see another menu divided into five categories: Information, Lines History, Injuries, Consensus, and Matchup.

-Lines History: A running account of the odds as they change from the open to the close at each sportsbook on our list.
+Lines History: This is a running account of the odds as they change from the open to the close at each sportsbook on our list.

-Injuries: A list of injured players for both teams, specifying the injury and the player's status.
+Injuries: This covers a list of injured players on both teams.
+It specifies the injury and the player's status.

-Consensus: A running account of how the action (in percentage of bettors) has changed since the open, for the point spread, money line and total.
+Consensus: The consensus is a running account of how the action (in percentage of bettors) has changed since the open for the point spread, the moneyline, and the total.

-Matchup: A comprehensive list of stats for both teams, describing their performance both on the field and at the betting window.
+Matchup: The Matchup contains a comprehensive list of stats for both teams, describing their performance both on the field and at the betting window.
 Links are provided to more detailed team and weather reports from local media outlets.

 For even more information about the betting patterns, there's a second “Consensus” menu on the right side of the odds page, underlined and in blue text.
 You'll find survey data on the relative volume of bets being made, the size of the bets, and what percentage of the action (in terms of dollars) each team is receiving.
 This data is a reflection of how the market values the two teams in question and should not be read as a literal account of where the cash is flowing.